 The Board of Education independently creates and manages the Education and Non-Public Schools portion of the budget.
 In February, the Superintendent submits his proposed budget to the Board of Education, which reviews and adopts the budget.
-The budget was presented to the Board of Finance for its consideration on March 9, 2021.
+This budget is then submitted to the Board of Finance for its consideration in March.